relatel/ruby-fogbugz/README.md

     fogbugz = Fogbugz::Interface.new(:email => 'my@email.com', :password => 'seekrit', :uri => 'http://company.fogbugz.com')
     fogbugz.authenticate # token is not automatically attached to every future requests fogbugz.command(:listPeople)

-For now, check out [Foghub](https://github.com/firmafon/foghub) where this was extracted from for usage.